camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 {{< note class="info" title="The User Task Analogy" >}}
 External tasks are conceptually very similar to user tasks and when first trying to understand the external task pattern, it can be helpful to think about it in analogy to user tasks:
-User tasks are created by the process engine and added to a "task list".
+User tasks are created by the process engine and added to a task list.
 The process engine then waits for a human user to query the list, claim a task and then complete it.
-External tasks are similar: an external task is created and then added to a topic.
+External tasks are similar: An external task is created and then added to a topic.
 An external application then queries the topic and locks the task.
 After the task is locked, the application can work on it and complete it.
 {{< /note >}}

 The essence of this pattern is that the entities performing the actual work are independent of the process engine and receive work items by polling the process engine's API.
 This has the following benefits: